bhisaac/5eFP/5eFP-SRD.md

 ## Fast Hands

-You can use your Cunning Action to make a DEX check related to sleight of hand, use your thieves’ tools to disarm a trap or open a lock, or take the Use an Object action without needing to discard your action.
+You can use your Cunning Action to make a DEX check related to sleight of hand, use your thieves’ tools to disarm a trap or open a lock, or take the Use an Object action.

 ## Second-Story Work